 Some like it hot; some like it cold.
-While crèmes, lotions, gels and oils have their obvious place in massage therapy, supplementing treatment with topical solutions can be a pain relief game changer patients are looking for.
-If used correctly, the cooling sensation of topical analgesics and the heat of a warming analgesic are easy additions to any practice.
+While crèmes, lotions, gels and oils have their obvious place in massage therapy, supplementing routine treatment with topical solutions can be the pain relief game changer patients are looking for.
+If used correctly, the cooling sensation of topical analgesics and the comforting heat of a warming analgesic are easy additions to any practice.
 Today, we’re breaking down the use of topical analgesics and offering proper use guidelines to make sure both you and your patients have a pleasant experience.

 Why topical analgesics work in massage therapy

 Topical analgesics like Biofreeze are used as a temporary relief from minor aches and pains.
-With key ingredients like menthol, topical analgesics work via the Gate Control Theory of Pain; menthol acts to stimulate specific sensory receptors in the skin, blocking other receptors from sending pain signals to the brain.
+With key ingredients like menthol, topical analgesics work via the Gate Control Theory of Pain.
+Menthol acts to stimulate specific sensory receptors in the skin, blocking other receptors from sending pain signals to the brain.

 Also known as “cold therapy,” topical analgesics have multiple benefits in massage therapy:

 - Active cryotherapy targets specific areas to relieve pain.

 - Cooling and re-warming of tissue stimulates return of blood flow

 - Topical analgesics are often a better option for cold therapy due to the disadvantages of the application of ice on tissues, such as: